 But by Nehemiah’s time, Jerusalem still lay completely open to attack.
 It didn’t have a city wall, and its gates had been utterly destroyed.
 Nehemiah intended to change that by exerting a massive rebuilding effort.
 Already, however, the enemies were stirring.

 Rulers of the surrounding lands relished the fact that Jerusalem and Judah lay in utter ruin.
 They mocked Nehemiah for even thinking he could rebuild Jerusalem.
 The rebuilders of the temple had faced similar opposition.

 One interesting neighboring ruler of that time was the governor Tatnai (Ezra 6).
 His existence has been verified through archaeology—known by the slightly longer name Tattenai.
 His name has been preserved on a number of cuneiform tablets.
 One tablet in particular, dated precisely to June 5, 502 B.C., mentions “Taattanni, governor of Across-the-River.”
-Interestingly, his biblical title is “Tatnai, governor on this side the river.”
-According to the biblical account, he was not necessarily opposed to the Jews rebuilding the temple—but he had written to Persian King Darius (also identified though archaeology) to see if the Jews had indeed been given permission to rebuild.
+Interestingly, the title given him in the Bible directly parallels this: “Tatnai, governor on this side the river.”
+According to the biblical account, he was not necessarily opposed to the Jews rebuilding the temple—but he had written to the Persian King Darius (also identified though archaeology) to see if the Jews had indeed been given permission to rebuild.

 In Nehemiah’s time, though, the opposition was fiercer.
 The chiefs of the land—namely, Sanballat, Geshem and Tobiah—rose up, initially in ridicule, but also for more bloodthirsty reasons.